This chapter briefly introduces the X12 standard and Ensemble support for X12. It contains the following sections:

 837_X098: Healthcare Claim: Professional

-Ensemble comes prepackaged with HIPPA 4010 and HIPPA 5010 Schemas
+Ensemble comes prepackaged with HIPAA 4010 and HIPAA 5010 Schemas

 The X12 Standards describe in detail the syntax and semantics of documents.
 These descriptions are available as PDF files from the official publisher, Washington Publishing Company: